ash/raku-course/essentials/ranges/matching-against-a-range/quiz/index.md

 {% include menu.html %}

-Below are a number of matches agains the range.
+Below are a number of matches against the range.
 Try to find out the correct answers.

 ## 1